SciComp8/Python_Programming/*Learn_Errors.md

 ### Not putting strings in single quotes or double quotes

 ## Runtime Errors
+These errors occur when an operation is performed on incompatible data types (e.g., comparing an integer with a string).

 ### No compatible binary
   ```python
   DEBUG [main] Printing verbose output